Keyboard shortcuts

 htslib

-A C library for reading/writing sequencing data, used by tools like SAMtools and BCFtools to manipulate SAM, BAM, and VCF files@htslibPaper.
+A C library for reading/writing sequencing data, used by tools like SAMtools and BCFtools to manipulate SAM, BAM, and VCF files.
 Rastair uses the Rust bindings provided by the rust-htslib crate.

 bgzip